PrefectHQ/prefect/docs/guide/examples/flow_state_handler_viz.md

+---
+sidebarDepth: 0
+---

+# Visualization with a Flow State Handler

 A simple example Flow which stores the current flow visualization to a file each time the flow changes state, using a Flow-level state handler.